Cassandra Rawlins

 Cassandra Rawlins is a fictional character from the American soap opera The Young and the Restless.
 She was portrayed by Nina Arvesen from March 3, 1988, to March 4, 1991.
 Hall was the character's maiden name.

+Casting

+Kimberlin Brown, who would later be cast as Sheila Carter, auditioned for the role of Cassandra.

+Development

+Doug Davidson, who portrayed Cassandra's love interest Paul Williams, revealed that Paul and Cassandra's love story was one of his favourites, explaining, "So much went into it" and William J. Bell had seen the "chemistry" between Arvesen and Davidson and "ran with it!"
+Davidson later revealed that Paul's storyline with Cassandra was one of two storylines that he was most often asked about by fans.

 Storylines

 In the beginning, much of origin was a mystery.
 Paul Williams hired a woman by the name of Cassie as an interior designer for decorating his home and business office.
 Cassie got the opportunity to show Paul her creative flair for decorating and Paul would later become romantically involved with Cassie until when later he discovered she had a deep dark secret.
 Paul soon discovers Cassie real identity was Cassandra Hall Rawlins and she was married to George Rawlins the owner of Ra-Tech, a wealthy successful business owner.

 George Rawlins discovered Paul was having an affair with his wife and had a massive heart attack.
 At the hospital George was informed he had a terminal illness and only had a few months to live.
 So George hired a hitman to kill him and frame Paul Williams for his murder. he faked his death with the help of his father.
 Carl Williams and Victor Newman suspected that Cassandra was The Black Widow Killer.

 Paul's father, Police Detective Carl Williams was in charge of the murder investigation.
 Victor suspected that Cassandra was a lethal black widow, he successfully seduced her, and for a while, Cassandra tried to string along both Victor and Paul.
 Paul was arrested for the murder of George Rawlins, but when Paul got out of jail on bail, he and his father, decided to fake Paul's suicide in a plot to trap Cassandra.

 Paul and Carl followed Cassandra to Bermuda where they discovered she had another lover, Adrian Hunter.
 They tormented Cassandra with visions of Paul as a ghost.
 Horrified and ridden with guilt, Cassandra returned to Genoa City.
 Soon after, Cassandra confessed that on the night that George was murdered, she was knocked unconscious, and when she awoke, there was a gun in her hand, and her husband was dead.
 Adrian, who was George's actual killer (hired by George), was angry that he had not been paid his fee.
 He followed Cassandra back to the states and devised a plan to get all of the money in George's estate.